bohendo/my-clippings/highlights/a-philosophy-of-software-design.md

  - loc 573 - For the purposes of this book, a module is any unit of code that has an interface and an implementation.

  - loc 577 - The best modules are those whose interfaces are much simpler than their implementations.
 Such modules have two advantages.
 First, a simple interface minimizes the complexity that a module imposes on the rest of the system.
-Second, if a module is modified in a way that does not change its interface,

- - loc 577 - The best modules are those whose interfaces are much simpler than their implementations.
-Such modules have two advantages.
-First, a simple interface minimizes the complexity that a module imposes on the rest of the system.
 Second, if a module is modified in a way that does not change its interface, then no other module will be affected by the modification.

  - loc 603 - An abstraction can go wrong in two ways.
 First, it can include details that are not really important; when this happens, it makes the abstraction more complicated than necessary, which increases the cognitive load on developers using the abstraction.
 The second error is when an abstraction omits details that really are important.
 This results in obscurity: developers looking only at the abstraction will not have all the information they need to use the abstraction correctly.
 An abstraction that omits important details is a false abstraction: it might appear simple, but in reality it isn’t.

- - loc 676 - A shallow module is one whose interface is complicated relative to the functionality it provides.
-Shallow modules don’t help much in the battle against complexity, because the benefit they provide (not having to learn about how they work internally) is negated by the cost of learning and using their interfaces.

  - loc 676 - A shallow module is one whose interface is complicated relative to the functionality it provides.
 Shallow modules don’t help much in the battle against complexity, because the benefit they provide (not having to learn about how they work internally) is negated by the cost of learning and using their interfaces.
 Small modules tend to be shallow.